-See in the photo below how the bind off row is kind of curly and curved upward and then there's that last loopy stitch at the end.
-It just doesn't look very good.
+See in the photo below how the bind off row is kind of curly and curved upward and there's that last loopy stitch at the end.

-But the good news is, with a couple of very simple bind off knitting tips you'll be able to make your bind offs look great.
+With a couple of very simple bind off knitting tips you'll be able to make your bind offs look great.

-For the bind off row, try using a knitting needle that is 1 or 2 times larger than you used for the body of your knitting.
-This can really help keep those stitches looser and the finished edge will look more even and all the stitches will nice.
+For the bind off row only, try using a knitting needle that is 1 or 2 times larger than you used for the body of your knitting.

-When you cast off in knit or purl whatever the case may be, don't tension the yarn at all and keep it very loose, almost sloppy like.
-This is the one time that you can do this.
+When you cast off in knit or purl whatever the case may be, don't tension the yarn.
+Keep it very loose, almost sloppy like.

 You may be very surprised that they look perfectly fine.
 I couldn't believe it the first time I tried it.
-My bind off row actually looked really well done.

 That extra loose tension gives the stitches more room and your bind off won't be so tight.

 So try to let the yarn flow through your fingers without applying any tension at all.
-That way the stitches pretty much fall where they should and they won't curl.

 The best way to try these bind off knitting tips is to practice so pull out some yarn and needles.

 Cast on about 15 - 20 stitches and knit for about 1 - 2 inches.
-Then, using a bigger knitting needle, bind off the stitches and see how it looks.
-Remember you can go up 1 or 2 sizes so see which works best.
+Then, using a bigger knitting needle, bind off the stitches.

 Then try the same swatch test only cast off stitches very, very loosely and see how it turns out.